buildbotics/buildbotics-ui/learn/CuttingTextWithFonts/CuttingTextWithLineFonts.md

   * Set the font to "Script 1-stroke".
 You can use any font you like from the list defined in the HersheyTextAids Library documentation found at https://github.com/buildbotics/tpl-docs/blob/master/HersheyText%20Aids%20Library.md Those fonts with names ending with "-stroke" are single line fonts and work best for CNC routing.
   * Finally, set the space size (the distance between words) to 5 millimeters times the scale factor.
 Since our scale factor is 2, each word will be 10 mm apart.
 * Next we must create an object with the rapid movement cutting height (safeHeight) and the cutting depth (depth) to be passed tothe cutPath functionn in the CuttingAids Library object, which was set to cutter in the fourth line of code.  safeHeight will be 3 mm and depth will be 6 mm.
-* Finally, for each path that was created in the ha.getLineOfText function call above, we will set the path property in the pathToCut object to that line and then pass the pathToCut object to the cutter.cutPath function to actually create the g-code for the cut.
+* Then, for each path that was created in the ha.getLineOfText function call above, we will set the path property in the pathToCut object to that line and then pass the pathToCut object to the cutter.cutPath function to actually create the g-code for the cut.
+* Finally, the last line of code turns off the spindle.
+This is important even if you don't have automated control of your spindle decause LinuxCNC will complain that the program has not terminated correctly when you load it if you don't have this command.

 ##Step 2 - Convert TPL Program to g-code
 This step convert the TPL program that we just entered to a g-code file named TextOnWood.nc.